GeraldIr/xet/README.md

    - `-e, --end <str>`: Will get appended in the line after value and wrappers, also gets stripped in get mode.
    - `-d, --padding <int>`: Number of whitespace-padding which gets added after tag and before end.
    - `-p, --preset <str> <str>`: Name and value of preset, option can be repeated to add multiple presets.
    - `-s, --ssh <str>`: Hostname of ssh-host the file is found at, as found in openSSH config file.
+   - `-g, --global`: Add the entry to the global `.bump`.

 #### Add a Line/Column-Based Entry